rivasbolinga/Rustic-Roots/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-You can see the live version 📍 [here](https://carolineaime-adarsh-and-andrea.netlify.app/) (still under construction)
+You can see the live version 📍 [here](https://rusticroots.netlify.app/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>